 Care during Covid-19

-The coronavirus pandemic required health and social care services to adapt at great speed to care for people with the virus, while trying to maintain care and support for many of our most sick and vulnerable people.
-Many treatments and services were put on hold, while others introduced new ways of delivering care and support.
-As health and social care services recover from COVID-19, public feedback has never been more important to help providers reflect and develop to provide the best possible care.
+The coronavirus pandemic required health and social care services to adapt at great speed to care for people with the virus, while trying to reduce infections and maintain care for many of our most sick and vulnerable people.
+Many treatments and services were put on hold, while others introduced new ways of delivering care.

-We will use this feedback to tell local NHS and social care providers what is working well and where things need to adapt and improve.
-Our work will also feed into national research carried out by Healthwatch England and the Care Quality Commission.
+This work will inform developments in local health and social care, and it will also feed into national research carried out by Healthwatch England and the Care Quality Commission.